leonard67/AFDEN-Python-Workshop/README.md

 - Integrate scraped data into empirical workflows, linking enforcement case information to firm fundamentals, stock market data, or textual analysis pipelines.

+Our class will be based on the [5-1-Web Scraping.ipynb](./5-1-Web%20Scraping.ipynb) file.
+We will also briefly introduce how to use API to access OpenAI's LLM models using [5-2-Using API.ipynb](./5-2-Using%20API.ipynb) if we have time.